LisaMcGautier/workdayScheduler/README.md

 Placed the first row into the `for loop` to create the visual representation of the calendar page.
 Time of day appears in time column.
 Next steps will involve listening for clicks on the activity column and allowing user input.
 Will also need to listen for clicks on save column to save input to local storage.

 Discovered the `.saveBtn` class in the CSS file, and added it to the save column.
 Wondering if I will need to rename my variables based on the predetermined CSS classes...

+Created a variable `activityInput` in a new, dynamic HTML tag and appended it to the activity column.
+Adjusted the CSS of the text area to use 100% of the height and width of the activity column.

+Added an event handler to "listen" for click events on the save column.
+Next steps will include saving activityInput to local storage on save click event.